odenktools/stoplite/README.md

 # Stoplite
 ==========
-Laravel 5.1 Auth
+Laravel 5.2 Auth

 #How To Install

-To install titanwall, add the following lines in your composer.json file:
+To install stoplite, add the following lines in your composer.json file:

 	"require-dev": {
 		"odenktools/stoplite": "dev-master"